syncfusion-content/windowsforms-docs/WindowsForms/MaskedEditBox/Behavior-Settings.md

 {% endhighlight %}

- _Note: We can trim the additional spaces present in the mask by setting the PaddingCharacterInt property to '0'._
+N> We can trim the additional spaces present in the mask by setting the PaddingCharacterInt property to '0'.

 ### MaxLength